mat-s/100-days-of-code/r1-log.md

 ### Day 8: October 22, 2019
 **Today's Progress**: I continued with the tutorial for a little Javascript Tron game.
 The parsing problems from yesterday were quickly resolved today.

+### Day 9: October 23, 2019
+**Today's Progress**: I finished the tutorial for the Javascript Tron game.
+The tutorial wasn't really good as it is lacking any explanation and also no real coding architecture practices